marissap/notesbymaris/content/hash-maps2/index.md

 ---
-title: "Data Structures: Hash Maps Part 1"
+title: "Data Structures: Hash Maps Part 2"
 description: This post is related to data structures
 date: '2019-01-10'
-image: 'hashmap-ex.png'
+image: 'hashmap-ex2.png'
+tags: ['data structures']
 ---

 A map of a collection of key value pairs.
 The structure tries to do constant time.